-27.5.2 OS\InitHW()
+27.5.2 OS_InitHW()

-Initializes the hardware required for embOS to run. embOS needs a timer interrupt and hardware counter to determine when to activate tasks that wait for the expiration of a delay, when to call a software timer, and to keep the time variable up-to-date.
+Initializes the hardware required for embOS to run. embOS needs a timer interrupt to determine when to activate tasks that wait for the expiration of a delay, when to call a software timer, and to keep the time variable up-to-date.